 Few advances in technology have had the large-scale impact of computers.
 Computers have changed the way we live, work, play and learn.
 With information technology now an integral part of our global community, specialists in computer science and related fields will continue to be in high demand.
-The United States Bureau of Labor Statistics projects computer science to be one of the fastest-growing occupations over the next decade, with an expected growth of 17 percent by 2024.
+Computer science continues to be a rapidly growing field.
 Because the study of computing emphasizes problem-solving techniques that apply to many disciplines, computer science majors will be prepared for virtually any career.

 In Elon’s Department of Computer Science, you will receive an excellent foundation in mathematics and computation, along with a sound liberal arts background.
 Elon provides the necessary resources for you to graduate with the knowledge and expertise required to step into any computing environment — corporate, government or academic.
 The department offers Bachelor of Science and Bachelor of Arts degrees, as well as a minor in computer science.
-Elon also offers minors in data science and multimedia authoring.
+Elon also offers minors in data science, game design, and multimedia authoring.

 Premier facilities and equipment

 The Department of Computer Science offers students the latest in computer hardware and software to enhance their learning.
-Because computing sciences classes at Elon are small — averaging 15 students per class — hands-on learning begins on day one.
+Because computing sciences classes at Elon are small — never more than 28 — hands-on learning begins on day one.
 The department prides itself on having a balanced teaching approach between theory and practical application.

 Active learning opportunities